 The Safar song has variations and smooth curves in almost every line sung by Manna Dey or the chorus.
 The entire bit is also like a ‘wave’ with graceful ups and downs.
-I would rate the Safar song higher in terms of melodic content (undulations, wavy effect) even though the hugely popular Mera jeevan kora kagaz finished on top of Binance geet mala in 1974.
+I would rate the Safar song higher in terms of melodic content (undulations, wavy effect) even though the hugely popular Mera jeevan kora kagaz finished on top of Binaca geet mala in 1974.

 Straight lines and curves

 The song Swapn jhare phool se from Nai Umar Ki Nai Fasl serves to highlight the difference between a musical composition and ‘straight’ type of composition.
 This tune is relatively straight, has very few variations and undulations and sounds very much like a recital of poetry.
 This ‘straight, recital, no undulations’ style was required because the poetry was so strong (considered the best) and required this treatment.
 But if all types of songs were to be composed in this style, there is no need to have music directors with knowledge of music!
 Most of the songs I featured in my lists for the top 3 composers are more of musical tunes and not straight tunes.
 If you notice all the songs by Mannadey, Asha Bhonsle, Mohammad Rafi and Lata have more undulations, variations than tunes sung by relatively straight singers like Mukesh or Hemant Kumar.
 This is what I mean by style of composition – straight compositions are required in some situations, however the beauty of a composition is enhanced many times by adding classical touches like minitones, stress on notes, variations in flow, undulations and wavy type of compositions.